 Arc’teryx Beta AR Jacket

-So all that backpacking gear is excellent for the cold and the gentle showers but what if it’s properly pissing down?
+So all that backpacking gear is excellent for the cold and the gentle showers but what if it’s properly raining down?
 When the cats and dogs start falling or when you visit the UK where it even rain INDOORS, it’s time to suit up a bit more appropriately.

 REI Co-op Drypoint GTX Jacket